 Are you following the Pinterest for Business website?
 If not you really should.
-At the beginning of April 2018 Pinterest updated a page they created where they discuss the best practices on how to be successful on Pinterest.
+Pinterest is constantly updating their practice guidelines.
+In these guidelines they discuss the best practices on how to be successful on Pinterest.
 Today, I want to walk you through Pinterest best practice guidelines and what you should pay attention to.

 Make sure you Pin it and SAVE this post for later!

 First off this is just an overview and make sure you read through the full article on Pinterest.

 1. Create multiple pins for your content